Heritage homes in St. Andrews by the Sea, New Brunswick

 Understanding St. Andrews' Unique Housing Stock

-St. Andrews-by-the-Sea is unlike any other community in my service area.
+St. Andrews by the Sea is unlike any other community in my service area.
 Founded in 1783 by United Empire Loyalists who literally disassembled their frame houses in Castine, Maine, loaded them onto barges, and reassembled them on the south-facing hillside overlooking Passamaquoddy Bay, this town has been building, preserving, and reinventing its homes for nearly 250 years.
 With more than 140 heritage buildings, five National Historic Sites, and a heritage conservation bylaw that passed in December 2024, St. Andrews treats its built environment with the care it deserves, and so do I.

 Recently Inspected in St. Andrews